 What’s New at Vail Over the Last Five Years

 If you haven’t visited Vail over the last five years, you may be surprised to see the changes.
-Some call it a renaissance, others “much needed” improvements.
+Some call it a renaissance, others welcome the improvements.
 While many classic spots such as The Lodge at Vail and the Red Lion are still here, Lionshead has undergone a complete transformation, and the Vail Village base area has been dramatically improved.
 Solaris Plaza and many other hotels have been upgraded.
 Lift upgrades include Chairs 10, 14, 4, 5, 12, and Gondola One.
-So while Vail still has a familiar look and feel, both the town and mountain have undergone changes to keep pace with Vail’s international reputation for excellence.
+So while Vail still has a familiar look and feel, both the town and mountain have undergone changes to keep pace with Vail’s international reputation for commitment to the best in the skiing and snowboarding experience.
 Scroll through the images to learn more!

 Lifts, lifts, and more lifts